FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

 ```
 ### **listUserTableManager**

-Run listUserTableManager to query the account's table that has writting permission to the user table.
+Run listUserTableManager to query the account's table that has writing permission to the user table.

 parameter:
 - table name